Counting and Joint equidistribution of approximates: Upper Bound for Counting

-To establish Theorem \ref{thm:N^sharp(T,theta)}, we will need two theorems of Wang and Yu \cite{WYYK} which refine the famous theorems of Gallagher \cite{Gallagher} and Schmidt \cite{Schmidt} on almost sure asymptotic counts of solutions to Diophantine inequalities.
+where $c_{k+r-1}(n_1, \ldots, n_r)$ is defined as in \eqref{eq: def c k r 1}. \end{thm} To establish Theorem \ref{thm:N^sharp(T,theta)}, we will need two theorems of Wang and Yu \cite{WYYK} which refine the famous theorems of Gallagher \cite{Gallagher} and Schmidt \cite{S60} on almost sure asymptotic counts of solutions to Diophantine inequalities.
 We will need Gallagher's property P as introduced in \cite{Gallagher}.
 A subset $A$ of $\R^m$ is said to satisfy property P if